w4bo/AA2425-unibo-mldm/slides/_cs-cimice.md

 # Cimice.Net

-Goal: help growers in protecting crops
+Goal: help farmers protect crops

 - A network of monitoring traps has been deployed in Emilia-Romagna
 - Monitoring 145, 168, and 101 farms in 2020-2022 (also in 2023 and 2024)